rediscookbook/rediscookbook/recipes/store_ruby_objects/recipe.md

 ### Problem

-You want to store some ruby objects in Redis.
+You want to store some arbitrary Ruby objects in Redis.

 ### Solution